-Course focuses on how people use food to identify themselves as individuals & as groups.
-Students will ascertain the meaning & significance of food in different cultures by exploring the way that ethnicity, gender, socioeconomic status & religion influence our food choices.
-In addition, they will also examine how people transmit & preserve culture using food.
-Through reading scholarly articles, personal essays, book excerpts, newspaper articles, cookbooks & viewing films, students will examine the intricate relationships that people have with food.
-Course looks critically at the following questions: how can food have different meanings & uses for different people?
-How does food function both to foster community feeling & drive wedges among people?
-What are some prevailing academic theories that help society understand some of these patterns of identification & how do societies change over time?
+Course focuses on how people use food to identify themselves as individuals and as groups.
+Students will ascertain the meaning and significance of food in different cultures by exploring the way that ethnicity, gender, socioeconomic status and religion influence our food choices.
+In addition, they will also examine how people transmit and preserve culture using food.
+Through reading scholarly articles, personal essays, book excerpts, newspaper articles, cookbooks and viewing films, students will examine the intricate relationships that people have with food.
+Course looks critically at the following questions: how can food have different meanings and uses for different people?
+How does food function both to foster community feeling and drive wedges among people?
+What are some prevailing academic theories that help society understand some of these patterns of identification and how do societies change over time?